azamorapl/DOOM64-RE/README.md

 Molecicco's enhancements, additions, and bug fixes: [DOOM 64 CE](https://github.com/azamorapl/DOOM64-RE/tree/romhack)\
 JNMartin's update to modern SDK and optimizations: [DOOM 64 Merciless Edition](https://github.com/jnmartin84/Doom-64-Merciless-Edition/tree/modern)

-The focus of this project is to bring features from Nightdive's 2020 [Doom 64 remaster](https://doomwiki.org/wiki/Doom_64_(2020_version)) into the original game.
+The focus of this project is to combine the features of the aforementioned repositories to create a demo-compatible, modding-friendly, port with quality of life features.

 ## Building